Tristanstormmm/DV200_Term_3/README.md

-# Interactive Development 200 Term 1 - Crypto Compare
+# Interactive Development 200 Term 3 - Sole

 ![logo](logo.png)

 ## About the Project

-The "Crypto Compare" project is a comprehensive data-driven web application aimed at facilitating the comparison of various cryptocurrencies.
-Leveraging modern development technologies such as Node.js and React, the application integrates the Charts.js framework for advanced data visualization.
-This project serves as a practical application to explore and analyze intricate cryptocurrency data sets in a user-friendly and informative manner.
+"Sole" is an advanced e-commerce web application designed using modern technologies such as React for the frontend and Node.js for the server.
+Leveraging the power of MongoDB for the database management, the platform enables seamless transactions and efficient management of the extensive collection of sneakers.
+With a user-friendly interface, Sole offers an immersive shopping experience for sneaker enthusiasts.
+Backed by Insomnia, the server ensures smooth communication between the client and server, allowing for secure and reliable data transfer during the purchasing process.
+Explore a diverse collection of sneakers and enjoy a hassle-free shopping experience with Sole.

 ## Getting Started